 This course is intended to give the student an appreciation of the principles underlying all art expression, especially through the crafts and pottery in particular.
-For this purpose courses are given-in the History of Art and of ornament, as well as in the study of nature, the possibilities and limitations of materials and principles of true decoration.
+For this purpose courses are given in the history of Art as well as in the study of nature, the possibilities and limitations of materials and principles of true decoration.
 The course is planned to extend progressively over the four years.